Jun-Yuan-UofL-Graduate/Jeopardy-Angular-Edition/README.md

 * Created a table with sortable headers, filtering, and a paginator to display questions based on the selected question category
 * Created Question-API and Question Services to send and retrieve data from the MySQL tables across different components
 * Added attributes QuestionType and QuestionSource to Question interface to allow non-text questions, such as images
-* Added Settings service to allow for direct variable manipulation, such as timer duration, without changing the code (Currently implemented)
+* Added Settings service to allow for direct variable manipulation, such as timer duration, without changing the code (Currently unimplemented)
 * Fixed Final Jeopardy bug where points would be given to players with incorrect answers

 ## Version 1.5.0